Nice-Riise/Nice-Riise/cs50w/Project1wiki/entries/yes.md

+# Yes

-yes is a positive word
+Yes is a positive word!